 Supplement to School of Names

-“Pointing at Things” discusses the apparently self-contradictory thesis that “When no thing is not pointed out, pointing is not pointing.”
+“Indicating Things” discusses the apparently self-contradictory thesis that “When no thing is not indicated, indicating is not indicating.”
 The interpretive problems begin with the very structure of the text.
-It is not clear whether “Pointing” comprises several arguments for this thesis, a dialogue between a sophist and an objector, or an argument for the thesis followed by a refutation.
+It is not clear whether “indicating” comprises several arguments for this thesis, a dialogue between a sophist and an objector, or an argument for the thesis followed by a refutation.
 The opening statement, the paradoxical thesis, appears to be a syntactic contradiction.
 The parsing of several lines near the beginning is uncertain.
 The motivation for many of the steps in the argument is hard to see.
-The key term, zhi, roughly “pointing,” can be rendered as “finger,” “to point,” “to refer,” or “referent,” each of which works well as an English equivalent in some contexts, but not all.
+The key term, zhi, roughly “pointing” or “indicating,” can be rendered as “finger,” “to point,” “to refer,” or “referent,” each of which works well as an English equivalent in some contexts, but not all.
 The text slides back and forth between verbal and nominal uses of zhi, all the while embedding them in complex strings of quantifiers and negations whose scope is often vague.
-On top of these difficulties, from what we know of Gongsun Long, we should expect the text to trade in semantic ambiguity and to slip in a category mistake or two, the more to baffle and entertain the audience.
+On top of these difficulties, from the reputation associated with Gongsun Long, we should expect the text to trade in semantic ambiguity and to slip in a category mistake or two, the more to baffle and entertain the audience.

-The following sample gives a taste of the original, leaving the key term zhi (pointing, what is pointed out) untranslated:
+The following sample gives a taste of the original, leaving the key term zhi (indicating, what is indicated) untranslated:

 The world lacking zhi, things cannot be called zhi.

 Not being able to be called zhi is not zhi.